-A reader asks: "I am interested in doing a short sale but I hear horror stories about the timelines involved.
+"I am interested in doing a short sale, but I hear horror stories about the timelines involved.
 Some people I know have been doing a short sale for more than a year.
 I've been told that it could take several years to get my short sale approved.
 That seems terribly long for no good reason.
 What is an average timeline for a short sale?"

-Answer: The way most short sale agents would predict a timeline for your short sale is by first looking up your loan information.
+The way most short sale agents would predict a timeline for your short sale is by first looking up your loan information.
 The type of loan you have and your lender's identity will set the stage for your short sale timeline.
 You might not recall the type of loan you originally took out.
-You could loan could be:
+Your loan could be:

 Basic Timeline for Short Sale Approval

 The first step of a short sale is to gather all for your paperwork.
 I like to collect my client's paperwork in advance.
-This consists of the following basic documents:
+It consists of the following basic documents: